Does car insurance cover electrical problems?

 So, will auto insurance cover the costs associated with repairing electrical problems?
 The short answer is, “it depends.”

-The type of coverage a driver purchases combined with the circumstances associated with the claim contribute to whether or not the insurance company pays.
+The type of coverage options drivers purchase combined with the circumstances associated with the claim contributes to whether or not the insurance company pays.

 Procuring the most comprehensive insurance policy available will assist with covering the widest range of problems and will offer broader coverage.
 That said, the electrical issue must fall under a “covered peril” category and be outside any explicitly stated exclusions, and is unlikely to be covered under collision coverage.